All products HSA/FSA eligible. Monthly financing options available. Buy now, pay later with Affirm. Free 2-day shipping.

 For the most part, a person will never realize they have oligospermia until they begin trying to conceive and experience difficulty.
 However, proactive sperm testing can make this process more efficient.
-Instead of waiting it out in the unknown, there's the option of ordering an at-home semen analysis kit.
-With Legacy, each kit also comes with a virtual appointment with a fertility specialist who will review your results and answer your questions.
+Instead of waiting it out in the unknown, there’s the option of ordering an at-home semen analysis kit.
+With Legacy, you can schedule a virtual appointment with a fertility specialist who will review your results and answer your questions.

 See our guide to sperm testing.

 It’s natural for sperm count to fluctuate throughout your life, especially as you age.
 But there are also conditions and lifestyle factors that can increase a person’s risk of oligospermia.

 Enlarged veins within the scrotum, known as varicocele, can create oxidative stress, disrupt proper blood flow to the testes, or lower testosterone production — all factors that can negatively impact sperm count.
 Varicocele is fairly common, affecting roughly 15% of men.
 Varicocele usually develops during puberty and often goes unnoticed, since symptoms are typically mild.